Research

 • Refining Exercise Prescription for Mild Cognitive Impairment (Funding provided by Canadian Institute of Health Research)

 The primary goal of the study is to assess the impact of aerobic training (i.e. targeted walking) and strength training (i.e. lifting weights) on cognitive function over a 6-month period in individuals with mild cognitive impairment.
-Status: We are actively recruiting community-dwelling older adults, aged 65 to 85 years, who have noticed a decline in either their memory or thinking over time.
+Status: We are no longer recruiting for this study.

 • Reshaping the Care Path Post Hip Fracture to Improve Mobility and Quality of Life (Funding provided by Amgen Inc.)

 The primary aim of the study is to assess the impact of a home-based exercise program on the prevention of subsequent falls in hip fracture survivors.
-Status: We are actively recruiting older adults referred by a medical professional to the Falls Prevention Clinic as a result of a fall-related hip fracture in the last 6 months and have returned home post-surgery.
+Status: We are no longer recruiting for this study.

 • Reshaping the Path of Vascular Cognitive Impairment (Funding provided by Heart and Stroke of Canada)